Milanhj/microbiome-stats/README.md

 **Usage**

-`do_deseq(df, tx_col, alpha = 0.05, test = "Wald", time_col = NULL)`:
+`do_deseq(dat, stop_col, formula, alpha = 0.05, test = "Wald", sf_type, total_counts = NULL, ordered = FALSE, reduced = NULL)`:

 **Arguments**

 df

--   Dataset with atleast IDs, treatment, and counts of all integer values. requires an ID variable in the first column and treatment variable directly before first count column
+-   Dataset with IDs, metadata for design matrix, and counts of all integer values. requires an ID variable in the first column and all meta data before first count column

-tx_col
+stop_col

--   Treatment column index, must be directly before the count data starts
+-   Index for final column of metadata, must be directly before the count data starts

 alpha